nationalarchives/design-system/src/styles/tables/index.md

 ## Scrollable tables

-Wrap the table in a `<div class="tna-table-wrapper">` element to achieve scrolling when a table is to wide to fit inside its container.
+Wrap the table in a `<div class="tna-table-wrapper">` element to achieve scrolling when a table is too wide to fit inside its container.

 To ensure good accessibility, make sure to add some attributes to the wrapper element: